You are currently viewing February 2025 – Paphos & London

 They told us Old Theletra, further down the mountain was far more interesting.

+This was news to us.
 The following day, we decided to go to see for ourselves.

 Old Theletra